cfuguet/riscvbarelib/README.md

 In order to enable the support on different "platforms", there is a BSP (Board Support Package) layer that provides a hardware abstraction layer (HAL) to the operating system.

-The common/ and include/ directores contains the procedures and header files of the OS kernel, respectively.
+The common/ and include/ directores contains the procedures and header files of the runtime, respectively.

 ## Features